buehren/quarkus-1.5.0-mqtt-wildcard-problem/README.md

 Press CTRL+C to stop Quarkus.

-## See error with Quarkus 1.5.0-Final
+## See error with Quarkus 1.5.1-Final
 ```
-git checkout quarkus-1.5.0
+git checkout quarkus-1.5.1

-git diff master quarkus-1.5.0
+git diff master quarkus-1.5.1
-# Output shows that only the Quarkus version is changed
+# Output shows that only the Quarkus version is changed to 1.5.1

 egrep "^mp.messaging.incoming.prices.topic=" src/main/resources/application.properties
 # Output: